-Domain What was the finding When will the action be completed Has the action been completed Comments 10.
-Experts by Experience get expert by experience team from this group of patients and Lived Experience team Material Material Control of Contro Area Service Managers Ongoing On-going 11.
-Discharge from services from this group of patients Processes would need to be reviewed re: number of nonagreed from this group of patients Clear pathways for step down step up, waiting lists for patients who need Assertive Outreach Treatment Executive Leadership Team.
+Domain What was the finding What is the action Who will be responsible for the action When will the action be completed Has the action been completed Comments 10.
+Experts by Experience Challenges to get expert by experience from this group of patients To work with Volunteering and Lived Experience team Area Service Managers Ongoing On-going 11.
+Discharge from services Processes would need to be reviewed re: number of non- agreed discharges to ensure trends can be identified and addressed.
+Clear pathways for step down step up, waiting lists for patients who need Assertive Outreach Treatment Executive Leadership Team.
 Area Service Managers 31 July 2025 On-going The proposed Assertive Outreach SOP will clearly address pathways for stepping up and down of AO cases.
 Within the Community Mental health Teams, step up/down would be done via the MDM process.
 The implementation of the Community rehab team is currently on pause.
-There is need for review of the Community rehab offer and how this will support Assertive Outreach cases.
-The Trust has a BI data hub that captures this information but there is need to further present it in for all staff to understand data in the Trust.
-P Increase use of MaST in CMHTs C T T T T T T T T T T T T T T T T T Assistant Director of Clinical Professional Practice Clinical Digital Team IM&T Ongoing Ongoing AWA CMHT have an audit cycle which include case note audits which seek assurance for quality-of-care plans, use of Outcome measure, co-production of safety plans.
+There is need for review of the Community rehab offer and how this will support Assertive 12.
+Data The Trust has a BI data hub that captures this information but there is need to further present it in such a way that More needs to be done for all staff to understand data in the Trust.
+Increase use of MaST in CMHTs Assistant Director of Clinical Professional Practice Clinical Digital Team IM&T Ongoing Ongoing AWA CMHT have an audit cycle which include case note audits which seek assurance for quality- of-care plans, use of Outcome measure, co-production of safety plans.
 The use

 Domain What was the finding What is the action Who will be responsible for the action When will the action be completed Has the action been completed Comments staff fully understand it and make it relatable to their services. of Goal Based Outcome, ReQol and Dialog is now being embedded practice in AWA CMHTs.
 Developed a clear data report for outcome measures which demonstrates changes in someone journey and look at the presentation within MaST.
 13. Policy variation control Gap between policy and practice (how do we know staff are following them, are they updated, are staff contributing to those policies and procedures) To re-circulate the CPA Policy and Procedure (an Access Policy when ratified) and link Operational policies/SOPs to this policy.
 Head of Nursing for AWA CMHT & Substance Misuse 31 March 2025 On-going This will help to provide clarity re practice and reflected within quality audits such as care planning and carers engagement.
 Meeting with Care standards co-ordinator Involvement lead and the Trust to further review how we work with families, especially in cases where consent is not given.
-DNA policy already updated and re- published.
+DNA policy already DNA policy already updated and re- published.
 Teams are